jketreno/autocode/README.md

 Second commit.

+## Agent instruction edits

 I didn't like that it wasn't able to succeed autonomously, so I tweaked the prompts a bit, and ran again.
-This time it generated:

-## Prompt edits

-I ran with the same prompt to the autocode.py, and this is the result when running the compiled code:
+I ran with the same instruction to autocode.py, and this is the result when running what it generated:

 ```
 00000000000000000000000000000000000000011111111111122222222222222111111111110000